How To Calculate Your Take-Home Pay In Saskatchewan

 Saskatchewan offers several non-refundable tax credits to help reduce your taxable income, including the following:

 • Medical expenses.
-You can claim medical expenses for yourself, your spouse or common-law partner, and your dependent children born in 2004 or later.
+You can claim medical expenses for yourself, your spouse or common-law partner, and your dependent children 18 years of age and younger.

 • Senior supplementary amount.
-You may be eligible for this credit if you were 65 years old or older in 2021 and lived in Saskatchewan at the end of the year, no matter what your net income is.
+You may be eligible for this credit if you were 65 years old or older in the previous tax year and lived in Saskatchewan at the end of the year, no matter what your net income is.

 Do you know someone living with a disability in Saskatchewan?
 Learn about SAID.